citp/privacy-policy-historical/h/hi/hit/hitfilm.com.md

-> *The following text is extracted and transformed from the hitfilm.com privacy policy that was archived on 2013-09-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130921054313id_/http%3A//hitfilm.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hitfilm.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625095425id_/https%3A//hitfilm.com/privacy) for the most accurate reproduction.*

 # Privacy Policy - HitFilm.com

-**HitFilm is a brand name of FXhome Limited ("FXhome").**
+**HitFilm is a brand name of FXHOME Limited ("FXHOME").**

 ## Information we collect